Argentina–United States relations: Public opinion

 In 2005, Argentina was labelled as "the most anti-American country in the entire Western Hemisphere."
 Global opinion polls taken in 2006, 2007 and 2012 show that Argentine public opinion had become skeptical of U.S. foreign policy at the time.
 According to the U.S. Global Leadership Report, only 19% of Argentines approved of U.S. foreign policy, the lowest rating for any surveyed country in the Americas.

 Argentine public opinion of the U.S. and its policies improved during the Obama administration, in 2010 was divided about evenly (42% to 41%) between those who approve or disapprove.
 As of 2015, Argentine views of the United States' policies are evenly divided with 43% of Argentines having a favorable view and 43% having an unfavorable view.

-As Donald Trump rattles the global economy with punitive tariffs, majorities in Argentina support doing more trade with Beijing than with the United States, according to the monthly LatAm Pulse survey conducted by AtlasIntel for Bloomberg News in May 2025.
+As Donald Trump rattles the global economy with punitive tariffs, a majority in Argentina support doing more trade with Beijing than with the United States, according to the monthly LatAm Pulse survey conducted by AtlasIntel for Bloomberg News in May 2025.
 In October 2025, Donald Trump announced that he might cut off financial aid to Argentina if Javier Milei lost a crucial legislative election later this month.
 Before Milei came to power, Argentina was deepening ties with China.
+According to a 2026 Pew Research Center survey, 44% of Argentinians had a favorable view of the United States, while 44% had a negative view.